Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/handout.md

 Do not assume that official Unicode SignWriting:

+- names characters in a way that automatically preserves stable symbols
 - preserves the full ISWA symbol model cleanly
 - can represent full written signs in a compatible way
 - can replace FSW or SWU without redesign